rkuzya/snakemake_wf_docker_juicer/README.md

-# snakemake_wf_docker_juicer
-Snakemake to analyze HIC data using Juicer inside a Docker container with the specified genome, restriction enzyme cutting sites, and chromosome sizes.

 This workflow contains one rule:

 all: Specifies the output file(s) that are required to consider the workflow run as successful.
 In this case, it is the final Hi-C matrix in the .hic format.

 call_juicer: Runs Juicer inside a Docker container on the raw fastq file to generate the final Hi-C matrix in the .hic format in the final/hic directory.
 The rule specifies the following arguments to Juicer:

 -s: Specifies the path to the input fastq file.
 -g: Specifies the path to the genome file.